cassiozen/mithryn-ttrpg/gm guide.md

 Picking a lock in dim light.
 Persuading someone who is distracted or in a hurry.

-- Moderate Penalty (TN + 3 / TN + 4): Conditions make success unlikely without preparation.
+- Very Hard (TN + 3 / TN + 4): Conditions make success unlikely without preparation.
 Examples:
 Sneaking past guards in a brightly lit hall.
 Scaling a sheer cliff face in a storm.